CURRICULUM

 Sato Taka-aki

 This course is designed to assist the students to learn about intracellular reactions controlling cellular function, i.e. signal transduction and diseases caused by failure in signal transduction.
 They should then be able to acquire the basic knowledge of drug discovery research through learning about developed drugs and strategies for development of new drugs.
-Professors give lectures on signal transduction of cancer, immune systems, diabetes and infectious diseases, and development of drugs.
+Professors give lectures on signal transduction of cancer, diabetes and infectious diseases, and development of drugs.
 Lecture is conducted in English.

 Online(partially face-to-face)